-The process development aims at creating a product with a related manufacturing process meeting these expectations, or Critical Quality Attributes (CQAs).
+The process development aims at creating a product with a related manufacturing process meeting these expectations, or critical quality attributes (CQAs).
 These are measured and must comply with the justified acceptance criteria, linking back to the QTPP and the clinical performance of the product.
-In most cases, the CQA acceptance criteria are formalised as product specifications.
+In most cases, the CQA acceptance criteria are formalized as product specifications.

 These defined CPPs and material CQAs are independent or correlating.
 They must be controlled either in a well-described design space, a process window, or by ranges derived from this design space to ensure the product CQAs meet the specifications and thereby the final product quality.

 When we have the sufficient level of process understanding through well-designed experiments, we can establish controls to deliver products of consistent quality with low risk related to safety, efficacy and quality.

 Relying on the scientific approach